 For fresh (wet) paints, use a rag.
 Wipe as much fresh paint off the surface using a rag.

 For dried paints, use a paint scraper to scrape the paint off.
 To scrape, position the tip of the paint scraper under the paint coating and lift the paint scraper.
 This will scrape off some paint, but you must do this repeatedly.

 2. Dip The Erasing Pad in Water

-Magic erasing pads are made from melamine foam.
-The foam needs to be soaked in water to activate the cleaning agent.
+Since magic erasing pads are made from melamine foam, you must soak the erasing pad in water to activate the cleaning agent.